rdgallagher/RfD20120423/README.md

 GA Class
 --------

-This is our new class
+This is our new BLUE class